tegosgroup/NAVToGit/README.md

 #### Update-NAVToGit
 Searches the GitHub repository for new releases and prompts for update if a newer version is found.

+## Further information
+You can find further information in our [Wiki](https://github.com/tegosGroup/NAVToGit/wiki)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.